-Each person is different, and so our motivations and perspectives of rewards are different as well.
+Each person is different, so our motivations and perspectives of rewards are also different.
 Some are inherently more intrinsically motivated by tasks, while others see the same activities extrinsically.
-While both types of motivation can be effective, most agree with the idea that extrinsic rewards should be used less to minimize the overjustification effects.
-This phenomenon refers to the findings that offering excessive external institute of Entrepreneurship Development
+While both types of motivation can be effective, most agree that extrinsic rewards should be used less to minimize the overjustification effects.

-Researchers find that when people are intrinsically motivated, the quality of their actions is better leading to better performance, especially in the long term.
+Researchers find that when people are intrinsically motivated, the quality of their actions is better, leading to better performance, especially in the long term.
 They are more passionate and have a stronger sense of personal commitment.
 They are more persistent when facing difficulties.
 Those people are also more creative and more likely to come up with novel ideas and solutions.